Hall & Oates: 1988–1990: Arista years

 Hall & Oates signed with Arista Records, their third record company, in 1987, shortly before the string of Top 10 hits ended, in Tommy Mottola's effort to keep them under contract when their RCA obligation ran out.
 Their first album for the label, Ooh Yeah!, included the hits "Everything Your Heart Desires" (Number 3 in May 1988—their last to make the Top 10), "Missed Opportunity", and "Downtown Life".
 Beginning with Ooh Yeah!, album and single releases were credited as Daryl Hall John Oates, with the '&' or 'and' missing between the duo's names.
 It was the last Hall & Oates album, other than greatest hits packages, to enjoy platinum success.
 They recorded one more album for Arista called Change of Season.
 The album's first single "So Close" (co-produced by Jon Bon Jovi) reached Number 11 and was Hall & Oates's last major hit.

 Another song from the album, "Don't Hold Back Your Love", was named by SOCAN as the second-most performed song in Canada for 1992; it became a hit for Australian Sherbet front man, Daryl Braithwaite, in his solo years, and has become a Hall & Oates staple in concert.
 Change of Season was a more mainstream rock album than their previous work.
 Despite the fact that Ooh Yeah! and Change of Season reached platinum and gold status respectively, they were perceived as disappointments.
 In 1989, they covered and performed their own version of the O'Jays song "Love Train" for the film Earth Girls Are Easy.

+In September of 1988, Hall & Oates joined the Grateful Dead for a rainforest benefit concert at Madison Square Garden, performing "Every Time You Go Away" and a cover of the Marvin Gaye song "What's Going On".